4 Year Suggested Checklist

 Letters of Recommendation

 All medical schools require letters of recommendation, usually 3-5 at the time of the secondary application.
-It is advisable that 1-2 letters come from science faulty and one be from someone in health care with whom you have worked or volunteered.
+It is advisable that 1-2 letters come from science faculty and one be from someone in health care with whom you have worked or volunteered.
 AMCAS offers a Letters of Recommendation Service.

 Important Website Resources